2020 San Juan, Puerto Rico, mayoral election

 San Juan, Puerto Rico, held an election for mayor on November 3, 2020.
-Among other elections, it was held concurrently with the 2020 Puerto Rico gubernatorial election.
+Among other elections, it was held concurrently with the 2020 Puerto Rico general election.
 It saw the election of New Progressive Party nominee Miguel Romero.

 Incumbent mayor Carmen Yulín Cruz, a member of the Popular Democratic Party did not seek reelection to a third term, and instead ran an unsuccessful campaign for her party's nomination in the gubernatorial election.